giacomogiudice/BitPermutations.jl/README.md

 ## Benchmarks

 The functionalities mentioned above are best summarized in the plot below.
-The results were obtained on an Intel Caskadelake processor running Julia 1.8.1 on a single thread.
+The results were obtained on an Intel Icelake processor running Julia 1.9.2 with `--threads=1 --optimize=3 --check-bounds=no`.

 <p align="center">
   <img src="./benchmark/results.svg" alt="Benchmark results" width=960/>